This article examines the Anderson Clan, looking back at their History, studying their Clan Crests and a glimpse at the associated clan tartans!

 Clan MacDonald is historically the largest of the Scottish Clans.
 Their roots can be traced back to the 12th century, with Domhnall mac Raghnaill (Donald, Son of Ranald) often being cited as the first in the clan’s line.
 They hailed originally froom the Inner Hebrides and Ross.

 There are several branches of Clan MacDonald, many with their own Tartans.
 These branches are established from regions where members of the Clan MacDonald moved to around Scotland.
 The most noted of these are MacDonald of Sleat, MacDonald of Clanranald, MacDonell of Glengarry and MacDonald of Keppoch – the Tartans of all these branches can be seen on Kiltmakers.com, along with other historical variations.

 The Clan MacDonald (Sometimes referred to simply as Clan Donald) are historical known to hail from the Islands around the west coast of Scotland, leading to the Clan Chief being bestowed with the title, Lord of The Isles.
-(This has since been passed on to the hair apparent of Scotland, meaning currently HRH Prince Charles holds the title.)
+(This has since been passed on to the heir apparent of Scotland, meaning currently HRH Prince Charles holds the title.)

 Clan Crest and Motto

 The Clan Crest of Clan MacDonald is of a hand in an gauntlet holding a cross over a crown.
 The motto of Clan MacDonald is ‘Per Mare Per Terras’, which translates to ‘By Sea and Land’.
 Several of the branches of the Clan MacDonald have their own Clan Crest, such as MacDonald of Clanranald.
 The MacDonald of Clanranald crest shows an arm holding a sword above a castle, with the motto, ‘My Hope is Constant in Thee’.